jonathanhook/advent-2025/README.md

 ## Run

 This year I'm going to use ``pytest`` to run the tasks.
 No more commenting out in the main method for me.

+The code can be run from the test runner or inline.